 - P(X > Z) = 1 - Value from Z-table (probability from the right)

 Example: Suppose you have a Z-score of 1.96.
 Looking up 1.96 in the Z-table, you find a cumulative probability of approximately 0.975.
-This means that there is a 97.5% chance that a data point will be less than or equal to 1.96 standard deviations above the mean.
+Basically, there is a 97.5% chance that a data point will be less than or equal to 1.96 standard deviations above the mean.
 If you want to find the probability of a data point being greater than 1.96, you would calculate: P(X > 1.96) = 1 - 0.975 = 0.025

 Understanding these concepts is crucial for effectively using Z-scores and their associated probabilities in various statistical analyses and decision-making processes.